 Our California labor and employment attorneys will highlight the following in this article:

-Commission only pay refers to how some California sales employees are paid for their work and services.
+Commission-only pay refers to how some California sales employees are paid for work and services.

-A commission is simply an amount of money a person earns when he/she sells something.
-Therefore, in a commission pay arrangement, a sales employee’s overall salary or compensation will depend on either:
+A commission is simply an amount of money you earn when you sell something.
+Therefore, in a commission pay arrangement, your overall salary or compensation will depend on either:

 - the amount of goods sold, or